cherrypush/cherrypush.com/README.md

 <br />

 <p align="center">
 Cherry is an open-source code static analysis tool.
-It allows you to stay on top of your technical debt, capture the value of your work, and recognize your top team members.
+It allows you to track your technical debt, capture the value of your work, and recognize your top team members.
 </p>

 <p align="center">